A robust approach to quantifying uncertainty in matching problems of causal inference: Proposed Approach

-This robust approach is justified as follows: First, we do not want to consider how likely a certain assignment $\a$ is to appear.
+\paragraph{Why modeling $\Pr(\bA = \a|\Hzero)$ is not possible.} First, we do not want to consider how likely a certain assignment $\a$ is to appear.
 This would involve modeling human behavior of the experimenter, or arbitrary and complex choices of different matching algorithms.
 We do not want to place a distribution over the choice of algorithms or matches that an experimenter would choose.
 As \citet{MorganWi2007} note, there is no clear guidance on the choice of matching procedure.
 We do not presuppose a distribution over these procedures.
 In reality most researchers tend to use popular and widely-cited matching software packages, and they make this choice independently of the specific problem being studied.

-Second, we do not want to consider statistics of the set of $\Agood$, such as the average value of $\psi$ over the set of $\Agood$.
-This is simply a special case of the previous point, where we assume that all good assignments are equally likely to be chosen, which is clearly not the case.
-Furthermore, the resulting null hypothesis may be ill-defined in some cases.
-Third, there is no sound statistical theory underpinning the idea that results averaged over a set of good matches should be more accurate than results from one single match.
-Fourth, it is inaccurate to assume that our tests might lead to results that are ``too'' extreme.
-This is because there is no reason why maxima or minima over $\Agood$ should be considered outlying or extreme, even if most of the matches in $\Agood$ lead to similar results that are different than those at $\psipsi$.
-Note also that considering a result output by one of the extrema as an ``outlier'' in the sense that it is believed that most other results with good matches should be concentrated elsewhere in the space of $\psi$ is circular logic: if a set of assignments is included in $\Agood$, then it must be thought to be good enough according to the analyst's criteria.
-Excluding this assignment because it produces values of $\psipsi$ that are too extreme is tantamount to excluding observations from the dataset because they are not producing the desired result.
+\paragraph{Why the bounding approach is not too extreme.} It is inaccurate to assume that our tests might lead to results that are ``too'' extreme.
+This is because there is no reason why maxima or minima over $\Agood$ should be considered outlying or extreme, even if most of the matches in $\Agood$ are different than those at the extrema of the set.
+Note also that considering a result output by one of the extrema as an ``outlier'' in the sense that it is believed that most other results with good matches should be concentrated elsewhere in the space of $\psia$ is circular logic: if a set of assignments is included in $\Agood$, then it must be thought to be good enough according to the analyst's criteria.
+Excluding this assignment because it produces values that are too extreme is tantamount to excluding observations from the dataset because they are not producing the desired result.